 Pennsylvania’s Post Conviction Relief Act provides the last avenue of relief in state court for convicted individuals

 If you, a friend or a family member has been unsuccessful on direct appeal, Pennsylvania law provides for one last means of obtaining relief.
-Pennsylvania’s Post Conviction Relief Act allows a convicted individual to collaterally attack their conviction by demonstrating that their conviction or sentence resulted from one or more of the following:
+Pennsylvania’s Post Conviction Relief Act, under Title 42, allows a convicted individual to collaterally attack their conviction by demonstrating that their conviction or sentence resulted from one or more of the following:

 - A violation of Pennsylvania’s Constitution, the Federal Constitution, or the laws of the United States

 - A plea of guilty unlawfully induced where the circumstances make it likely that the inducement caused the petitioner to plead guilty and the petitioner is innocent

 - The improper obstruction by government officials of the petitioner’s right of appeal where a meritorious appealable issue existed and was properly preserved in the trial court